wingedrhino/DistroSetup/Ubuntu/README.md

 ## Workstation Setup

-I'm assuming you're on a laptop and you installed **Kubuntu 20.04 LTS**.
+I'm assuming you're on a laptop and you installed **Ubuntu 21.10**.
 I also assume you have `sudo` privileges because this is the primary user.

 ```bash
 mkdir -p $HOME/ext/workspace